paquettg/leaguewrap/README.md

 $summoner->setRegion('na');
 ```

-This is an alternative method of loading a summoner object with out having to use the Api instance.
-This is not recommended but it is possible if you find yourself in a situation where you can't live with out it.
+Selecting a valid version to be used by the summoner API.
+These version can be found in the object class file and we have a goal of only support at most 2 minor version of any major versions.
+Therefore you should not expect to be able to use v1.1 if v1.2 has been released for over a month.

 ```php
 $summoner->selectVersion('v1.2')
 ```

-Selecting a valid version to be used by the summoner API.
-These version can be found in the object class file and we have a goal of only support at most 2 minor version of any major versions.
-Therefore you should not expect to be able to use v1.1 if v1.2 has been released for over a month.
+Doing a summoner info request by the summoner name 'bakasan' will return a `LeagueWrap\Dto\Summoner` DTO that contains the information for this summoner.

 ```php
 $bakasan = $summoner->info('bakasan');
 ```

-Doing a summoner info request by the summoner name 'bakasan' will return a `LeagueWrap\Response\Summoner` DTO that contains the information for this summoner.
+You may also do an info request by the summoner id 76204.
+It works in the same way as the above method.

 ```php
 $info = $summoner->info(76204);
 ```

-The above will do an info request by the summoner id 76204 and works the same as the above method.
+To do a single request and get the information for multiple summoner ids you can pass in an array.
+It will then return an array of all the information about said summoners.
+You really should use this to get information from multiple summoners as it only costs you 1 request.

 ```php
 $summoners = $summoner->info([